-Master of Science in Electrical and Computer Engineering Admission
+Master of Science in Electrical and Computer Engineering

-Candidates applying for the MSECE program are required to have a Bachelor's degree in Electrical Engineering, Computer Engineering, or related fields from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research.
+- Candidates applying for the MScECE program are required to have a Bachelor's degree in Electrical Engineering, Computer Engineering, IT, or related fields from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research. - Based on the courses the applicant took at the undergraduate degree level, the Program Director may require the applicant to take certain remedial undergraduate courses or pass a challenge test..